PyroIsDumb/dotfiles/README.md

 ## Missing icons in waybar

-In case of missing icons on waybar, it's due to a conflict between several installed fonts (can happen especially on Arco Linux).
-Please make sure that ttf-ms-fonts is uninstalled and ttf-font-awesome and otf-font-awesome are installed with
+In case of missing icons on the waybar, it's due to a conflict between several installed fonts (This can happen especially on Arch Linux).
+Please make sure that ttf-ms-fonts is uninstalled and ttf-font-awesome and otf-font-awesome are installed.

 ```
 yay -R ttf-ms-fonts